dapphub/dapptools/src/seth/README.md

 The unit may be `wei`, `gwei`, `eth`, or `ether`.

+### `seth --to-int256`

+Convert a number into int256 hex string with 0x prefix.

+    seth --to-int256 <value>

 ### `seth --to-uint256`

-Convert a number into uint256 hex.
+Convert a number into uint256 hex string with 0x prefix.

     seth --to-uint256 <value>

 ### `seth --to-bytes32`

-Convert data (what types, just numbers?) number into bytes32.
+Convert data (what types, just numbers?) into bytes32 hex string with 0x prefix.

     seth --to-bytes32 <value>

-### `seth --to-checksum-address
+### `seth --to-address

-Convert address into checksum address
+Convert address into checksum address.

-    seth --to-checksum-address <address>
+    seth --to-address <address>

 ### `seth age`